IlyasAzeem/PROMPT/README.md

 2. Enitiy Relationship Diagram
 3. Tables
 4. Replication Instructions
+5. How to use the dataset and run the script

 ## PROMPT Database
 The PROMPT database is avialable in compressed format [here](https://github.com/IlyasAzeem/PROMPT/blob/master/Replication_Package/Import_data_to_db).
 It is a MySql database and to use it one needs to import the database into MySql Community Server.